Quadrifolium/TFinMedia/en-GB/20140606 新京报(The Beijing News).md

 According to TFBOYS's manager Yuna, the agency started to shoot covers of pop songs from 2010, and to test the responses from the web.
 Though on small scale, they are accumulating the popularity.
 On the Children's Day of 2013, the agency produced the cover of "Yangcong"(洋葱, onion) based on the story of one of the trainees.
-It had been reported by TVs and newspapers, forwarded by Ashin(阿信) of Mayday, and got over 30 million hits.
+It had been reported by TVs and newspapers, reposted by Ashin(阿信) of Mayday, and got over 30 million hits.
 Senior fan Xiao-pi told us, "it is the peak of what a common cover can get."
-At about the same time, the cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天) had been forwarded by Christine Fan(范玮琪), JJ Lin(林俊杰), and WANG Yue-xin(王栎鑫).
+At about the same time, the cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天) had been reposted by Christine Fan(范玮琪), JJ Lin(林俊杰), and WANG Yue-xin(王栎鑫).

 Seeing the ascending trend, the agency adjusted their strategy, made a brand-new group TFBOYS with WANG Jun-kai, WANG Yuan, and YI Yang-qian-xi of TF Family.
 Though it had stated at a programme of Chongqing TV that the trainees won't debut before being adults.